makkes/j/README.md

 J does this by trying to find a match for the given command-line parameter in the list of recently visited directories.
-Those are ranked by your visiting frequency and thus the first match will lead to you being `cd` into that directory.
+Those are ranked by your visiting frequency and thus the first match will lead to you being `cd`d into that directory.
 For getting into the secondly ranked directory you have to be so specific that the first one does not match anymore.